The Every Other Saturday Boatbuilding Class

 Below is a photo of a 13ft round-sided dory that is a modification of the Chamberlin Skiff.

-This class runs from 9am to 2pm every Saturday except holidays, the latter of which are not counted as part of the six months class time.
-The actual duration of the program is about seven months.
+This class runs from 9am to 2pm every other Saturday except on national holidays.
+Thus the actual duration of the class is about seven months.
 Student absence is counted as class time.

-The Saturday Class offers training in the proper use of hand tools necessary for traditional wooden boatbuilding.
+The Every Other Saturday Class offers training in the proper use of hand tools necessary for traditional wooden boatbuilding.

 Prospective students should first email the School to schedule a visit to introduce themselves.